 The Policy and Document Management System automates the workflow for the ongoing review and approval of all policies and procedures in accordance with the DMF.
-DDRS will adhere to the above listed policies and procedures.
+DDRS will adhere to the abovementioned policies and procedures.

 Op Risk staff are aligned to staff and business areas, including DDRS.
-Op Risk stays in regular contact with DDRS staff and business counterparts via frequent phone calls and meetings and quarterly meetings with DDRS senior management.
+Op Risk stays in regular contact with DDRS staff and business counterparts and has quarterly meetings with DDRS senior management.